jpnap/uufevoker/README.md

 **(Required)** Interface from which all packets are sent out and received.
 This interface must have one IP address assigned and be set promiscuous mode on.
 If the specified interface is virtual device e.g. VLAN sub interface, then parent device must also be set promiscuous mode on.

 - -d/--pdst *target_ip*
 **(Required)** Target IP address.
-Floody ARP requests are sent to this host.
+Tweaked ARP requests are sent to this host.

 - -S/--hwsrc *mac*
-MAC address set to *Source Hardware Address* field of floody ARP request packet.
+MAC address set to *Source Hardware Address* field of tweaked ARP request packet.
 The target will send ARP reply to this MAC. **Specify any address which is not actually used in the network** to make the reply floods among all switches.
 Default: 00:50:56:be:ee:ef

 - -t/--timeout *timeout*